Kaggle/kaggle-api/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PATH, --path PATH  folder where file(s) will be downloaded, defaults to ~/.kaggle
+  -h, --help            show this help message and exit -p PATH, --path PATH  folder where file(s) will be downloaded, defaults to current working directory
 ```

 Example: